 The Flare Audio Flares PRO 2 is the next-generation successor to the original wired and wireless Flares PRO universal monitor.
-It is priced at £299.00 and available online at the Flare Audio store.
+It is priced at £299.00 and is available online at the Flare Audio store.

 Disclaimer: The Flare Audio Flares PRO 2 sent to us is a sample in exchange for our honest opinion.
 We thank Flare Audio for this opportunity.